Wonder Woman (2011 TV pilot): Design

 In the pilot's first two acts, Wonder Woman wears a new version of her classic comic book uniform: the familiar red top with gold "W" insignia chestplate (formerly an eagle symbol chestplate) is still used, as are her golden belt and Lasso of Truth, but these are now worn with blue slacks that have gold stars running along the sides, rather than with shorts.
 Her boots are blue with gold trim (whereas the traditional boots were red and had white, vertical trim).
 Her bulletproof bracelets/gauntlets are more stylized, and her tiara is much thinner.
 During the final act of the pilot, when Wonder Woman flies to Cale's hidden laboratory for the final showdown with the villain, her clothing switches from the blue pants to the more recognizable shorts.

 Though Wonder Woman's Magic Golden Lasso is referred to as the "Lasso of Truth" by a reporter in the episode, she never uses it to magically compel anyone to tell the truth.
 For instance, in the first act, she uses the Lasso to end a pursuit of a man down city streets at night.
 In a later scene, she breaks the arm of one of Cale's henchmen to "make him talk" instead of using the Lasso's magic.
-In this interpretation of Wonder Woman, the Lasso is only employed as an entangling weapon; Wonder Woman snaps it round a target (usually the neck) then jerks it roughly, throwing the target off-balance.
+In this interpretation of Wonder Woman, the Lasso is only employed as an entangling weapon; Wonder Woman snaps it around a target (usually the neck), then jerks it roughly, throwing the target off-balance.
 Her bracelets can still stop bullets (as in the Lynda Carter-starring, 1975-79 TV series).
 For example, she uses them to protect herself from a security guard's gunfire during the episode's climax (and retaliates by hurling a steel pipe at the hapless guard, impaling him through the neck and killing him instantly).
 One of this interpretation's greatest departures from Wonder Woman canon might be its version of her invisible plane/"the Invisible Jet".
 Here, she gets around Los Angeles in a very small, one-seater aircraft that is reminiscent of a shuttlecraft in a sci-fi space TV show.
 While highly sophisticated, the plane is also highly visible (painted an opaque white).